 In 2016, there was an estimated number of 76,800 jobs in the United States for Industrial Engineering Technologist.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Industrial Engineering Technologist by 2026.
-Due to new job openings and attrition, there will be an average of 7,100 job openings in this field.
+Due to new job openings and attrition, there will be an average of 7,100 job openings in this field each year.

 The states with the most job growth for Industrial Engineering Technologist are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.